Known issues and troubleshooting related to IdP setup in Cloudera

 While uncommon in practice, the Azure AD UPN is actually a mutable field.
 Ask your Azure AD team if your organization mutates UPN before using it.

 By default, when users are deleted in Azure AD they are moved to a "recently deleted" list for 30 days, before they are permanently deleted and removed from Azure AD.
 When a user is moved to the "recently deleted'' list, their UPN is automatically changed by Azure AD.
-This will cause SCIM errors to show up in your Azure AD Enterprise Application: The error is Azure AD trying to update the userName field, and CDP returning an error saying that operation is not supported.
+This will cause SCIM errors to show up in your Azure AD Enterprise Application: The error is Azure AD trying to update the userName field, and Cloudera returning an error saying that operation is not supported.
 These errors can be ignored.

 Known issues with updating group names